Outstanding Buddhist temples, monasteries and other sacred monuments

 - Phra Pathom Chedi - Thailand, Nakhon Pathom.
 At 127 metres height, it is the highest stupa in world.
 The oldest buildings here were erected in the 4th century, with the existing building being completed in 1870.

 - Shwedagon Pagoda - Burma, Yangon.
 Gilded and 98 metres tall, this stupa is richly adorned with jewels.
 It is the most sacred pagoda in Burma.
-Initially built in 6th century, rebuilt and extended, one of the most impressive architecture monuments in the world.
+Initially built in the 6th century, rebuilt and extended, one of the most impressive architecture monuments in the world.

 - Bagan temple city - Burma, Mandalay Division.
-An ancient temple city with numerous temples built mainly in 9th - 11th centuries, once the most important centre of Buddhism in the region.
+An ancient temple city with numerous temples built mainly in the 9th - 11th centuries, once the most important centre of Buddhism in the region.
 Although most of the temples are not in active use, local inhabitants continue to use them for some religious activities.

 - Shwezigon Pagoda - Burma, Bagan.
 Gilded pagoda, prototype of glorious Burmese pagodas.
 Completed in 1102, believed to enshrine a bone and tooth of Buddha.

 - Shwemawdaw Paya - Burma, Bago.
 An enormous gilded pagoda that is 114 metres in height.
-It was originally built in 10th century and rebuilt several times.
+It was originally built in the 10th century and rebuilt several times.

 - Perfume Temple - Vietnam, Hanoi province.
 One of most important and beautiful Buddhist pilgrimage sites in country, it was developed in harmony with the beautiful landscape of the region.
-The first temple was built here in the 1400ies.
+The first temple was built here in the 1400s.
 Its main attractions are the enormous Huong Tich Cave and the Thien Tru Pagoda.

 - Wat Xieng Thong - Laos, Luang Prabang.
 An important and beautiful temple complex, it was built in 1560.